- How is Academic Standing defined?

 Can I attend a college near my home to restore my academic eligibility?

 No. Since only the hours transfer in from other institutions, and not the grades, you cannot improve your GPA by taking courses elsewhere.
-In fact, taking hours elsewhere may actually worsen the situation because the minimum GPA required to be retained in good standing increases with the total number of hours the student has attempted at all colleges attended.

 How is a GPA calculated?

 The GPA is determined by dividing the accumulated number of quality points earned by the accumulated number of quality hours earned.
 The transcript shows the official grade point average.
 The grade point average is calculated out to the ten-thousandths decimal place and then truncated.

 Where is the GPA calculator?